lawremi/Sprocket/README.md

 If set to "no," the cleanup pass is skipped.
 However, if the mod does not have oregen disabled in its own configuration, you will end up with both Custom Ore Generation distributions, as well as the mod's own oregen.

-This option is not available for "minecraft" (non-modded) configurations.

     Default: yes

 ### Main Block Cleanup (Boolean)